Inferring effective field observables from a discrete model: Quantum field theory

-This implies that the map $N$ is represented in the continuum limit by the gaussian channel $\hat N$ satisfying \begin{prlequ} \hat N(\hat G_f') = \hat G_{\mc D(X f)}, \end{prlequ} where $\hat G_f'$ is built as $\hat G_f$ but using test functions taking value on $V'$ rather than $V$.
+This implies that the map $N$ is represented in the continuum limit by the gaussian channel $\hat {\mc N}$ satisfying \begin{prlequ} \hat{\mc N}^\dagger(\hat G_f') = \hat G_{\mc D(X f)}, \end{prlequ} where $\hat G_f'$ is built as $\hat G_f$ but using test functions taking value on $V'$ rather than $V$.

 One could now finish solving the eigenvalue problem (Equ.~\eqref{evh}) in terms of this gaussian representation of the relevant tangent space and channel.
-We refer to Refs.~\cite{beny14} for a general analysis, and to Ref.~\cite{beny15} for a general solution method (although a different metric is used, the result can be adapted relatively straightforwardly, as in the previous example).
+We refer to Refs.~\cite{beny14} for a general analysis, and to Ref.~\cite{beny15} for a general solution method.
 The key is to recognise that the map $N N^*$ is block diagonal with respects to families of $k$ modes $p_1,\dots,p_k$.
 Each of these block is finite dimensional, allowing for a per order solution.
 Moreover, for any $A$ in such a block, $\eta(A) \le \mc O(y^{-k} e^{-\frac 1 2 \sum_i p_i^2 \sigma^2})$ in terms of the resolutions $y$ and $\sigma$.